Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Value Iteration.md

 - **Algorithm Choice**: The choice of algorithm might shift towards more complex solutions like Deep Q-Networks (DQN) for discrete actions in high-dimensional spaces, or Actor-Critic methods where both policy (actor) and value function (critic) are approximated and learned simultaneously.
 - **Computational Complexity**: Handling continuous, non-linear environments significantly increases the computational complexity and resources required, influencing how algorithms are implemented and scaled.
 ### Conclusion
 The traditional, straightforward RL methods have proven to be powerful tools for a range of problems but are often too limited for direct application in complex, real-world systems without modifications or approximations.
-Modern RL research and applications focus on developing and utilizing advanced methods that can handle the complexity and variability of real-world environments effectively.
+Modern RL research and applications focus on developing and utilizing advanced methods that can handle the complexity and variability of real-world environments effectively
 ## Comparison to [[Policy Iteration]]
 - **Operational Differences**: In Policy Iteration, each cycle involves fully evaluating a policy before attempting to improve it, which can make it slower per iteration compared to Value Iteration.
 In contrast, Value Iteration continuously updates the state values and implicitly the policy in a single step, which can lead to faster convergence in terms of the number of iterations.
 - **Policy Tracking**: Value Iteration does not explicitly track or update a policy until convergence.
 Instead, it focuses on the values, and the optimal policy is derived by choosing the best actions given the final values.
 Policy Iteration explicitly updates and improves the policy at each step.